crutcher/tapestry-legacy/README.md

 of coherent runs on the original index space.

-Alternatively, we could look for one-shot generators, which took the whole key as a seed input, and yielded one-shot values with appropriate statistical properites.
+Alternatively, we could look for one-shot generators, which took the whole key as a seed input, and yielded one-shot values with appropriate statistical properties.

 Consider this paper on parallel random number generators, which may provide closed-form answers: